-Preheat the oven to 240°C/220°C fan-forced.
+Preheat the oven to 240ºC/220ºC fan-forced.
 In a medium saucepan, bring the brown rice and the water (for the rice) to the boil over a high heat.
-Reduce the heat to medium and simmer, uncovered, until the rice is tender, 25-30 minutes.
+Reduce the heat to medium and simmer, uncovered, until the rice is soft, 25-30 minutes.
 Drain and return to the saucepan.
+Cover and set aside.

 While the rice is cooking, cut the sweet potato (unpeeled) into 1cm chunks.
 Cut the capsicum into thin strips.
-Place the sweet potato, capsicum and peeled & chopped pumpkin on an oven tray lined with baking paper.
-Drizzle with olive oil and season with salt and pepper.
+Place the sweet potato, capsicum and peeled & chopped pumpkin on an oven tray lined with baking paper, drizzle with olive oil and season with salt and pepper.
 Toss to coat, then roast until tender, 20 minutes.
-TIP: Cut the veggies to the correct size so they cook in the allocated time

 While the rice is cooking, thinly slice the red onion.
 Finely chop the garlic (or use a garlic press).
 Cut the lime (see ingredients list) into wedges.